-Would it surprise you to know that some nonprofits have never, and will never turn to grant funding as part of their development plan?
+Would it surprise you to know that some nonprofits have never, and will never be looking at grants as part of their development plan?

 I have worked with nonprofits who have been around over 50 years and are just now venturing into the grant world.
-They take the journey because of the economy, but not because they want to rely on grants.
-So, don’t assume just because you are a nonprofit organization, you are ‘suppose’ to apply for and rely on grants.
+They were never looking at grants in the past.
+They might take the journey because of the economy, but not because they want to rely on grants.
+So, don’t assume just because you are a nonprofit organization, you are ‘suppose’ to rely on or be looking at grants.
 That is not the case.
-If your organization is in a place that it might be considering applying for grants, these are the things I tell folks to consider:
+If your organization is in a place that it might be considering looking at grants, these are the things I tell folks to consider:

 If you are in a place where you have met your capacity (staff, space, program, etc.), then it might be time to look at capacity building grants so you can grow.

-- If you have a capital campaign, you may consider making grants a portion of that campaign to ensure its’ success and speedy completion.
+- If you have a capital campaign, you may consider looking at grants for a portion of that campaign to ensure its’ success and speedy completion.

 - If you are in a field where funding has been cut through your historical funding sources (mental health services for example), then you may need to look to grant funding until you can rework your game plan on how to sustain your organization.